M.A. and B.A. Journalism and Mass Communication, Point Park University, 2013

 JRN 3250 Sports Journalism.
 This course explores the genre of multimedia sports journalism.
 Students learn to cover and report on sporting events and write sports features and columns.

 MCM 2100 Introduction to Mass Communication.
 An examination of the channels used to communicate, and communications theories are presented through a historical survey and review of current media.

 Adjunct Professor of Journalism and Communication, Point Park University, Pittsburgh, Pennsylvania, 2013 – 2018

 JOUR 593 APPLIED MASS COMMUNICATION RESEARCH METHODS.
-This course teaches the conduct of communication research including topic choice, developing research questions and hypotheses, selecting among quantitative and qualitative methods, collecting evidence, analyzing data, and presenting the results.
+This graduate course teaches the conduct of communication research including topic choice, developing research questions and hypotheses, selecting among quantitative and qualitative methods, collecting evidence, analyzing data, and presenting the results.

 JOUR 150 Journalistic Writing.
 This course is a requirement for all Communication majors.
 It stresses writing for various media in a journalistic style.
 The course covers news writing for different platforms, feature writing, Q & As, profile pieces, multimedia, and mobile.

 JOUR 101 Survey of Mass Communications.
 Visual Communication Module.
 The students’ study the history of film and photography, photojournalism, photo ethics, and social media.

 JOUR 101 Survey of Mass Communications.
 Print Module.
 Subject matter includes the invention of the printing press and its historical implications.
 Includes video and hands-on activities.